 Gardening enthusiasts will be in heaven.
 Even the kids might like following the map and matching up the trees with the close up images of their leaves.

 Okay, so perhaps not every child will like tree spotting.
-But they will love feeding the trout.
-There are half a dozen different trout species in separate ponds around the hatchery.
-The Rainbow trout are the most fun to feed.
+But they will love feeding the fish.
+There are half a dozen different species in separate ponds around the hatchery including Atlantic salmon and brown and rainbow trout.
+The Rainbows are the most fun to feed.

 There is a vending machine that for $2 dispenses a generous cup of fish food.
 Don’t worry if you can’t see the fish in the water.
 You only need to throw a couple of the food pellets in and you cause feeding frenzy.
 And don’t worry, this is one place where feeding the animals is actually encouraged.